страницы

 Issued on 7th March, Vo/s.
 One And Two entered the CD charts at no. 8 and no. 5, respectively.
 As suggested in CS46, Vol. One is similar to the UK Rarities album, excluding the later tracks.
 Thus you get the Long Tall Sally EP in all its glory and both 'She Loves You' and 'I Want To Hold Your Hand' in German as well as English.
 The original 'Love Me Do' (different from the Please Please Me version, which has session man Andy White on drums) was long unavailable until both versions came out on a 20th anniversary 12" single, so its inclusion here is welcome.
 Seven tracks are mono, four are number ones.
 'This Boy' and 'She's A Woman' are in their rare stereo versions.

-has seven number ones (counting the double-A coupling 'Day Tripper'/'We Can Work It Out' as two), 'The Inner Light' in stereo and a real oddity in mono.
+Vol. Two has seven number ones (counting the double-A coupling 'Day Tripper'/'We Can Work It Out' as two), 'The Inner Light' in stereo and a real oddity in mono.
 This is 'You Know My Name (Look Up The Number)', Which crept out as the flipside of 'Let It Be' (included here in its single version).
 'You Know My Name' features the late Mai Evans (Beatles roadie and right-hand man) and really belongs with the Plastic Ono Band's output.
 It also featured one Brian Jones on sax: released after the Rolling Stone of that name had died, it prompted an amazing 'Dead Stone would have joined Beatles' story in one ' paper.
 It also featured Brian Jones of the Rolling Stones on sax: released after Jones had died, it prompted an unlikely 'Dead Stone would have ioined Beatles' story in one paper.
 Another rarity is 'Across The Universe' in its World Wildlife Fund charity album version.

 The booklet with each CD contains advance extracts from Mark Lewisohn's Beatles sessions book.
 Talk of booklets brings to mind the HMV record shops and their enterprising series of Beatles CD boxes.
 Each volume of Past Masters has indeed been boxed and 10,000 of each produced.
 Besides the booklet, each contains eight black-and-white photographs and retails at £13.99 - if there are any left by the time you read this.